Newsletter #13 – 2019. MAZDA-COTR. Season #14. The big finish!

 Title Sponsor: MAZDA who make a LOT more possible with the series including covering all the prizes for ALL the kids races.
 Sean and Justin were super bummed to miss the last race by 24 hours.
 They love being at the races and watching the little kids!

 Presenting/Prizing Sponsor and main sponsor of the Muc Off Cup: Peter Creighton from HLC and MUC OFF

 Prizing sponsors for our Victoria races: Pro-Pearl Izumi, Shimano and Lazer.

 Super Masters Men’s Category Sponsors Island Cycles…a small bike shop on Quadra and one man, (Jack Mar) makes ALL the prizing for Super Masters happen all season long.
 No wonder we ran out of Super Masters race number this year…..word is out!

 Corey and Sean from Rock City Cycles Nanaimo

-Nutcase do a great job supporting the little kid races
+Nutcase do a great job supporting the kids races for years!

 Trek Bikes Victoria.
 Pro City Cycles for Topaz

 Wade Luksay from Riverway Dental (Youth Category Sponsors giving CASH to these little up coming racers)